Master of Fine Arts

 Specific entry requirements

 - a Bachelor of Fine Arts with Honours or equivalent with good grades in relevant subjects or

 - significant professional practice or teaching experience.

-Applicants submit a proposal and as special application by 1 November – see 'How to apply' section below.
+Applicants submit a proposal and a special application – see 'How to apply' below.

 This degree involves a submission of work in one of the areas of practice, or a combination of courses and submission of work.
-For the course options and requirements, visit the University Regulations website.
+For the course options and requirements, see the Regulations for the Master of Fine Arts.